ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 ## Capture Patterns

 A _capture pattern_ is simply a name (identifier) used in a pattern, which will "capture" the value from the subject if that pattern position matches.
-In other words, instead of testing for a specific value, a capture pattern matches _anything_ and binds a variable to the subject (or sub-component of the subject).
+Instead of testing for a specific value, a capture pattern matches anything and binds a variable to the subject (or sub-component of the subject).
 Capture patterns let you extract pieces of data for use in the body of the case.

 **Syntax:** Writing a bare name in a pattern creates a capture.
-For example, `case x:` will match _any_ subject value and assign it to the variable `x`.
+For example, `case x:` will match any subject value and assign it to the variable `x`.
 Capture patterns can also appear inside compound patterns (like inside a sequence or mapping), where they bind a part of the structure.

 **Important:** `_` (underscore) is not a capture; it's a special wildcard pattern that discards the value.
 Any other name will be treated as a capture.
 If the name wasn't already defined in the surrounding scope, it will be a new variable set in that case.
-(If it _was_ defined outside, pattern matching will _not_ automatically compare against it--it still creates a new binding shadowing the outer variable.
+(If it was defined outside, pattern matching will not automatically compare against it--it still creates a new binding shadowing the outer variable.
 As mentioned, to match an existing variable's value, use a literal or value pattern with a dotted name.)

 Consider this simple use of capture patterns: